 Card access will be updated automatically appropriate to your program and course schedule.
 If your card access does not work within 1 day of any change to your schedule , please e-mail firstname.lastname@example.org.

 To replace a lost card please go to the Student Commons to report the loss and order a new card.
 Please note that there will be a charge for replacement cards.
 Your card includes your photo and student identity number and should be protected from loss or use by others.
-Please report lost or stolen cards to Student Services or Security immediately.
+Please report lost or stolen cards to Facilities and/or Security immediately.

-All Emily Carr Foundation students who complete a minimum 21 Foundation year credits are eligible to apply for a degree program.
-Applying for a Degree program takes place at the beginning of term two in Foundation year.
+All first year students completing a minimum of 21.0 Foundation year credit requirements with no more than 3.0 credits of studio and 6.0 credits of critical studies deficiencies by the end of April or by the end of the summer term (August) are eligible to apply to a Major program.
 For specific dates on when application to Majors or change of Majors are available, please contact Admissions: email@example.com .

-Students who successfully complete the Foundation year (minimum 21 credits) are guaranteed entry to Visual Arts (excluding Critical + Cultural Practice, Film, Video + Integrated Media, Illustration and Photography).
+Students who successfully complete the Foundation year (minimum 21 credits) are guaranteed entry into Visual Arts.